Andarius/piou/README.md

 ```

 By default, when a processor is set, the global arguments will not be passed downstream.
-If you still want them to be passed to the functions by setting
+If you still want them to be passed to the functions, set:

 ```python
 cli = Cli(description='A CLI tool', propagate_options=True)
 ```

-or in the case of a **sub-command**
+or in the case of a **sub-command**:

 ```python
 cli.add_sub_parser(cmd='sub', help='A sub command', propagate_options=True)
 ```

-## Derived Options
+### Derived Options

-Sometimes, you want to reuse the options in multiple command and group them into a single output to pass to
+Sometimes, you want to reuse the options in multiple commands and group them into a single output to pass to
 the command.
-For instance, you might want to group a connection string parameter to connect to a database.
+For instance, you might want to group connection string parameters to connect to a database.
 Here is a
 full example:

 ```python